firstbatchxyz/dkn-compute-node/docs/NODE_GUIDE.md

-## Node Running
+## Running the Compute Node

-Running a Dria Compute Node is pretty straightforward.
+Running a Dria Compute Node is pretty straightforward!
+You can either follow the guide here for all platforms, or follow a much-more user-friendly guide at <https://dria.co/guide> for MacOS in particular.

 ## Requirements